Yhonzae Pierre

-Yhonzae Pierre is an American college football linebacker for the Alabama Crimson Tide.
+Yhonzae Pierre (born October 13, 2004) is an American college football linebacker for the Alabama Crimson Tide.

 Early life

 Pierre attended Eufaula High School in Eufaula, Alabama.
 He was selected to the 2023 All-American Bowl.
 A five-star recruit, he committed to the University of Alabama to play college football.

 College career

 After redshirting his first year at Alabama in 2023, Pierre played in 11 games his freshman year in 2024 and had six tackles.
 As a redshirt sophomore in 2025, he became a starter after numerous injuries and recorded three sacks against the 2025 Tennessee Volunteers.